-Ms. SIU Wai King, Donna, aged 51, joined the Group in 1992.
+Ms. SIU Wai King, Donna, aged 54, joined the Group in 1992.
 She is the General Manager of the Group.
 She is responsible for the Group's Hong Kong property business and headquarter's operations and has over 20 years' experience in property business.

-Mr. WONG Ka Wah, aged 37, joined the Group in 2012.
+Mr. LI Ying Leung, aged 48, joined the Group in 2014.
 He is the Manager of the Accounting Department of the Group.
-He holds a Bachelor Degree and is a member of the HKICPA.
-He has over 10 years' experience in auditing and accounting.
+He holds a Bachelor Degree, and is a member of the HKICPA.
+He has over 15 years' experience in auditing and accounting.

-Mr. LAU Kwok Yin, aged 31, joined the Group in 2012.
-He is the Company Secretary of the Company.
-He holds a Bachelor Degree and is a member of the HKICPA.
-He has over 5 years' experience in secretarial, finance and banking operations.
+Ms. IU Ka Po, aged 33, joined the Group in 2016.
+She is the Deputy Manager of the Accounting Department of the Group and the Company Secretary of the Company.
+She holds a Master Degree in Accounting, and is a member of the HKICPA.
+She has over 9 years' experience in auditing and accounting.

-The directors present herewith their report and the audited financial statements of the Company and the Group for the year ended 31 December 2015.
+The directors present herewith their report and the audited financial statements of the Company and the Group for the year ended 31 December 2018.